sjkp/Microsoft-teams-docs/teams/updateremove.md

 Similar to the save handler, you can register a remove handler by calling `microsoftTeams.settings.registerOnRemoveHandler(function(removeEvent){})` for when the user selects **Remove**.
 At this point, your app should take whatever action(s) the user selected; for example, deleting or archiving content.
 If you need to perform these actions asynchronously, store `removeEvent`.
 Microsoft Teams removes the tab after 30 seconds, regardless of your actions.

 Finally, call `removeEvent.notifySuccess()` or `removeEvent.notifyFailure()` to notify Microsoft Teams on the outcome of the removal.

+>**Note:** Currently, Microsoft Teams immediately removes the tab in both the success and failure cases.
+In future, the failure case may be handled differently.